Hyde County halts visitor travel on Ocracoke-bound ferries

 OCRACOKE, N.C.
-(WAVY) — Hyde County in North Carolina has issued an emergency declaration preventing visitors from traveling on Ocracoke-bound ferries.
+(WAVY) — Hyde County in North Carolina issued an emergency declaration March 18 preventing visitors from traveling on Ocracoke-bound ferries.

 The limitation is in response to the spread of coronavirus, or COVID-19.

-The limit starts at 5 a.m.
-Thursday and will be in place until further notice.
+The limit started at 5 a.m.
+March 19 and is in place until further notice.

 Law enforcement will be posted at ferry terminals to check passenger identification and enforce the restriction.